Clarksville, Tennessee: Air

 Clarksville is served commercially by Nashville International Airport but also has a small airport, Outlaw Field, located 10 mi north of downtown.
 Outlaw Field accommodates an average of slightly over 32,000 private and corporate flight operations per year (average for 12-month period ending 2014), and is also home to a pilot training school and a few small aircraft companies.
 It has two asphalt runways, one 6,000 by 100 ft and the other 4,004 by 100 ft.
 Outlaw Field has received a $35,000 grant.
 A new terminal building was built in 2011–2012.

 Cobb Field was a small private airfield.
 It was 3 mi west of the Dover Crossings area, just across the street from Liberty Elementary.
 It had one grass/sod runway that measured 1752 ft.
 This airfield was not open to the public and is no longer suitable for landing aircraft due to runway encroachment by nearby trees and brush, as well as fencing across the former runway.
 Cobb Field is no longer displayed on VFR sectional charts available from the FAA.

+Transit

-Clarksville Transit has 11 bus routes, and the service operates Mondays-Saturdays.
+Clarksville Transit System has 10 bus routes, and the service operates Mondays-Saturdays.